 Diet

-An anti-inflammatory food may help reduce the effect of AS.
-This diet involves limiting provocative foods, such as soaked fat and sugar, and concentrating on anti-inflammatory replacements, such as un saturate fats, fruits and vegetables, and lean protein.
+A food with anti-inflammatory properties can be used to minimize the impact of AS.
+This diet consists of the avoidance of provocative foods, including the soaked fat and sugar, and the focus on the anti-inflammatory substitutions, including the un saturate fats, fruits and vegetables, and lean protein.

 Exercise